k88hudson/libtastic/README.md

 - a Travis CI account
 - the Travis cli (for encrypting your npm auth token)
 - an npm account
+- Coveralls account linked to your Github (if you want coverage reporting with Coveralls)

 ## What is supported?